DecTrain: Deciding When to Train a Monocular Depth DNN Online: Experimental Results

 \subsection{Comparison to a SOTA zero-shot monocular depth DNN}

-To demonstrate the impact of DecTrain on overall accuracy and computation trade-offs, we compare ResNet50-Monodepth2 with DecTrain (low $C_{inf}$, nonzero $N_{train}$) to DINOv2small-DPT (high $C_{inf}$, $N_{train}=0$).
+To show the impact of DecTrain on overall accuracy and computation trade-offs, we compare ResNet50-Monodepth2 with DecTrain (low $C_{inf}$, nonzero $N_{train}$) to DINOv2small-DPT (high $C_{inf}$, $N_{train}=0$).
 DINOv2small-DPT is a SOTA monocular depth DNN knowledge distilled for resource-constrained zero-shot applications~\cite{oquab2023dinov2}; the $C_{inf}$ is 5.5$\times$ compared to $C_{inf}$ of ResNet50-Monodepth2.
 We refer to DINOv2small-DPT as the high-cost DNN and ResNet50-Monodepth2 as the low-cost DNN for the rest of the paper.
-On average across 100 sequences of Exp.
-11, the low-cost DNN with DecTrain has 6\% higher accuracy (81\%) compared to the high-cost DNN (75\%) while using 17\% less computation.
-Fig.~\ref{fig:low_cost_vs_high_cost_dnn} shows the recovery vs. compute using (1) the low-cost DNN with no online training, (2) the low-cost DNN with online training at all timesteps, (3) the low-cost DNN with greedy oracle ($\alpha=500$), (4) the low-cost DNN with DecTrain ($\alpha=500$), and (5) the high-cost DNN with no online training where recovery $\tau$ is the relative accuracy gain recovered by the method compared to online training at all timesteps as in
+On average on 100 sequences of Exp.
+12, the low-cost DNN with DecTrain has 6\% higher accuracy (81\%) compared to the high-cost DNN (75\%) while using 17\% less computation.
+Fig.~\ref{fig:low_cost_vs_high_cost_dnn} shows the recovery vs. compute of the low-cost DNN with (1) no online training, (2) online training at all timesteps, (3) greedy oracle ($\alpha=500$), and (4) DecTrain ($\alpha=500$) as well as (5) the high-cost DNN with no online training on Exp.
+12. Recovery $\tau$ is the relative accuracy gain recovered by the method compared to the low-cost DNN with online training at all timesteps as in